Huayonglu/Project-1/README.md

 ## Background

-Beating the market has always been the final and sole goal of every investor who has diverted planning rather than following the stock market index tracking indices.
-In this project, we try to pursue our investment strategy on momentum trend to create a balance and unbiased portfolio.
+Beating the market has always been the final and sole goal of every investor who takes an active approach to investing, rather than following the stock market index tracking indices (passive).
+In this project, we try to pursue our investment strategy on cross-sectional momentum, to create a superior, robust and outperforming portfolio.
 We use a mix of libraries, packages and API to provide us the most suitable data as well as organize the findings in a sophisticated and presentable method.

+#### Rationale
+The momentum premium (the amount momentum strategies work over the market) is well documenated in academia, and we look to test that on our universe of approximately 2500 NYSE listed stocks.
+One important feature of quantitative investment strategies is the economic rationale behind why it works (if it does), as otherwise people can be critical of potential data-mining or a 'black-box' approach with no intuition.
+The momentum factor generally is one that falls into the bucket of a 'behavioural anomly', as intuitively one can deduct that there is probably information in the trends of moving prices or fundamentals.
+For example, one of the most common behavioural reasonings is "investor herding", where investors tend to overreact to a trend and get overconfident about a particular asset, driving prices up even further than they should be (and vice versa with underreaction in selling a stock).

 ## Base Strategy